-WASHINGTON (AP) — Thousands of anti-abortion demonstrators are marching through Washington to the steps of the U.S. Supreme Court to protest the landmark decision that legalized abortion.
+WASHINGTON (AP) — Anti-abortion demonstrators from around the country marched through Washington to the steps of the U.S. Supreme Court on Friday to protest a landmark court decision that legalized abortion.

-Crowds held signs and chanted Friday on the National Mall and surrounding streets for the March for Life.
+They packed sections of the National Mall and surrounding streets for the March of Life.